-The new Archimede Arcadia Chronograph watch is a nice addition to the line of dressy timepieces from the German watchmaker.
-Offering a nicely proportioned, slightly oversized stainless steel body and a choice of colors ofr its Portuguese-style dial, the timekeeper seems to be reasonably priced for a German-made watch powered by an “Elabore”-grade Swiss movement.
+The Arcadia Chronograph is a nice addition to Archimede’s dressier line of “classic” timepieces.
+Offering a nicely proportioned, slightly oversized stainless steel body and a choice of colors for its Portuguese-style dial, the Arcadia is reasonably priced for a German-made watch that is powered by an “Elabore”-grade ETA movement.

-Although Archimede brand is usually associated with their line of B-Uhr-style pilot watches, the German company sells as many as six different collections.
+Although Archimede is usually associated with their “historic” line of B-Uhr-style “aviators”, the German brand sells as many as six different collections.

-Those include recently updated energetic SportTaucher divers, rugged Outdoor, classic-styled Vintage and DeckWatch models, and the dressy Arcadia family that, to this time, was offered only as a “normal” watch with three-hand dial layout.
+Those include recently updated energetic SportTaucher divers, rugged Outdoor, classic-styled Vintage and DeckWatch models, and the dressy Arcadia family that, to this time, was offered only as a “normal” three-hander.

-Elegant and refined, the Archimede Arcadia is clearly influenced by the gorgeous IWC Portuguese automatic chronographs.
+Elegant and refined, the Archimede Arcadia is influenced by the gorgeous IWC Portuguese automatic chronographs.

-Well, if you are new to the world of fine mechanical watches and the apparent secondariness of the German watch doesn’t scary you away from buying it, the Archimede Arcadia may still be a good choice.
+Well, if you are new to the world of fine mechanical watches and the apparent secondariness of the Arcadia doesn’t scare you away from buying it, the Archimede Arcadia may still be a good choice.

 The first of all, it is powered by a time-tested ETA 7750 automatic chronograph movement, which is accurate, reliable, and easy to service.

-The second reason is that, available at a base price of €975 (€1095 for a model on a stainless steel bracelet,) it is very finely executed watch: you simply won’t find a Swiss Made automatic chronograph sporting such an elegant body (they use cases made by Ickler GmbH, their parent company) and exquisitely crafted dial and are available at such an affordable price.
+The second reason is that, available at a base price of €975 (€1095 for a model on a stainless steel bracelet,) it is a finely executed piece: you simply won’t find a Swiss Made automatic chronograph sporting such an elegant body (they use cases made by Ickler GmbH, their parent company) and exquisitely crafted dial and are available at such an affordable price.

-Just bear in mind that Archimede is one of those “entry-luxury” brands that uses a very basic (but still very attractive) “package” to attract an unsuspecting buyer to its web-site only to make him pay more and more as he or she goes through a list of available options that make the watch even better.
+Just bear in mind that Archimede is one of those “entry-luxury” brands that use a basic (but still attractive) “package” to attract an unsuspecting buyer to its web-site only to make him pay more and more as he or she goes through a list of available options that make the chronograph even better (and even more expensive.)
 For example, adding an exclusive Archimede winding rotor and a branded folding clasp (for a version on a natural leather strap) will increase the grand total by at least five percent of the starting price setting you back for extra €95 and €40 respectively.

-Well, to my taste, it still very reasonable price for a watch of this class: after all, finding a chronograph powered by a “true” ETA 775x-family caliber at this price is not that easy these days.
+Well, to my taste, it still a reasonable price: after all, finding a chronograph powered by a “true” ETA 775x-family caliber at this price is not that easy these days.